-NEVER wear the Garment without the correct respirator, footwear, hood and gloves; NEVER wear the Garment without all elements in place.
+NEVER wear the Garment without the correct footwear and gloves; NEVER wear the Garment without all elements in place.
 The Garment alone does not provide protection against all chemical and biological hazards.

 This Garment provides NO protection against flame.

 This Garment provides limited protection against, abrasion, puncture, bodily fluids, other liquids and gasses.